dev-nass/TweakMe/README.md

 -   ALLOW THEM TO ADD USERS THERE
 -   DOUBLE CHECK IF THE ADD, UNFRIEND, ACCEPT, DELETE are all working just fine

+-   LEARN HOW TO SEND ALL INPUTS OF A FORM TO A PROMISE `HEADER{ ... }`
 -   CREATE A FRONT END FOR EDIT PROFILE
 -   ALLOW USERS TO UPLOAD THEIR PROFILE
 -   ALLOW VIEO ATTACHMENTS AND ALSO MAKE THE ATTACHMENT TYPE DETECTION TO BE DYNAMIC WITHIN THE POSTCONTROLLER